automata-network/automata-dcap-zkvm-cli/README.md

 ## CLI Commands

-You may run the following command below, to see available commands.
+You may run the following command to see available commands.

 ```bash
 ./target/release/app run --help